ahkab/ahkab/tests/m2m/README.md

 A description of the M-2M ladder may be found in:

-K. Bult and J. G. M. Geelen, “An inherently linear and compact MOST-only current division technique,” *IEEE Journal of Solid-State Circuits*, vol. SC-27, pp. 1730-1735, Dec.
+K. Bult and J. G. M. Geelen, "An inherently linear and compact MOST-only current division technique," IEEE Journal of Solid-State Circuits, vol. SC-27, pp. 1730-1735, Dec.
 1992.